damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 ### Objectives &amp; Purposes

-- Encourage potential users to try GitLab
+- Use the [blog](/blog) to encourage potential users to try GitLab
 - Motivate our community to explore what's best from GitLab features
 - Provide accurate, interesting and new information

-### Important considerations

-The [blog](/blog) is our main publishing outlet.
-Let's do our best to show what's best!

-- Content should communicate the benefits of GitLab's unique innovations and tools (e.g., CI)
+- Communicate the benefits of GitLab's unique innovations and tools (e.g., CI)
-- We want to bring in voices from all throughout the company, as well as from GitLab users and our customers.
-- As always, **everyone can contribute** - GitLab Team members and [Community Writers]
+- Bring in voices from all throughout the company, as well as from GitLab users and our customers.
+As always, **everyone can contribute** - GitLab Team members and [Community Writers]

+### Anatomy of a Blog Post

+Later sections of this handbook contain granular examples of different types of posts and how to write them, but a few broad things should be true of all posts, no matter the writer or the topic.

+#### Big Picture
+- Adopt a personal, conversational tone.
+For example, feel free to pose rhetorical questions and explain the answers as though you are speaking with a friend.
+- Most blog posts are in their most potent form when kept to 500-750 words or fewer.
+- You should be able to articulate the purpose/central question of your post in 2-3 sentences or less before even [pitching the topic](https://gitlab.com/gitlab-com/blog-posts/issues).
+Think of this as your post's "right to exist," because your post will also contain the answer (i.e., the conclusion) to the question it raises.
+If you can't clearly state the central problem and solution of your post, you need to brainstorm a little more before beginning to write.

+#### Introduction
+- Establish your central question, problem, or argument within the first sentence or two.
+- Briefly bring up the answer to your question in the introduction, because this informs readers of your path, and will help you stay focused.
+- Every sentence following the introduction should move you closer to the resolution of your central question.
+If you are unsure about a sentence, ask yourself, "What fact or point am I trying to establish here, and does this sentence succeed in doing so?"
+Try to make every word pull its own weight.

+#### Body
+- Map out the points you need to establish in order for your conclusion to make sense to the reader.
+You can begin by supplying the details of Who, What, Why, When, Where, and How.
+- Ask yourself, "Do I as an [engineer/marketer/team member/executive] know things that are crucial to my reasoning that the reader may not know?"
+Include a brief explanation of these.

+#### Conclusion
+- Briefly reiterate your key question and its answer, adding or reiterating any details and analysis.

 ### Posts Formats